paper organization with tidy lifestyle organizing in walnut creek ca

 • Sales receipts

-• Property records/improvement receipts
+• Property records/improvement/renovation receipts

 • Mortgages, deeds, lease documents